AVSystem/developer-zone/docs/Coiote_IoT_DM/firmware_update.md

 1. Select the device you want to update from the [**Coiote Device Inventory**](https://eu.iot.avsystem.cloud/ui/device/inventory).

-1. Select **Data model** from the top menu and validate if the Firmware Update object `/5` is visible, indicating that the Object is supported by the LwM2M Client.
+1. Select **Data model** from the top menu and validate if the Firmware Update Object `/5` is visible, indicating that the Object is supported by the LwM2M Client.

     ![Firmware update object](images/State 0 - fota object.png)